 Just the Beginning

 Our experience makes clear that nonprofit leaders are just as capable of being innovative and results-oriented as for-profit leaders.
 The key is for our network of partners and philanthropists to embrace together the power of social comparison as our industry’s most important and most powerful strategic alternative to profit-based measurements of success.
 This strategy is working.
-It’s incredible to see how quickly we are making progress—and, as I would say to that former version of myself who was just starting to look curiously beyond that first set of stunning waterfalls, just wait till you see what’s coming next.
+It’s incredible to see how quickly we are making progress—and, as I would say to that former version of myself at the first set of waterfalls, just wait till you see what's coming next.

-Matt Warner is Chief Operating Officer and Senior Fellow of Atlas Network.
+Matt Warner is the President and Senior Fellow of Atlas Network.

 In addition to advancing an ambitious and results-oriented grant making operation, Atlas Network offers its partner organizations a robust suite of world-class training and mentoring programs that help independent nonprofit organizations better position themselves for measurable success.
 Our partners share a vision of a free, prosperous, and peaceful world where limited government, the rule of law, private property, and free markets help to remove barriers to human flourishing.
 We rely on the investment of generous donors around the world to achieve this vision.
 To support this effort, please visit www.atlasnetwork.org/donate.